 It is important to remember our instrumental value is frequently non-transferable.
 We may be a very highly regarded surgeon and our elite status respected and rewarded with wealth and fame.
 That contextually-dependent reality would likely be irrelevant and of no utility if the person were somehow thrust into a deserted-island, Naked and Afraid scenario, or a Rwandan Mad Max context.
-Orange [ER] values rightly give way to Beige [AN] values as proximate life regresses to survival conditions.
+Orange [ER] values rightly give way to Beige [AN] values as proximate life retreats to survival conditions.

 Worth noting, too, by not conflating instrumental and intrinsic worth, we not only preserve and protect human dignity, we also preserve and protect the value of instrumental worth.
 Seinfeld lightly but rightly points to the naïve expression of merit values.
 But instrumentality is also a very necessary aspect of present day, first-world life conditions and successfully navigating them.
-When you need brain surgery, I doubt you’ll be asking strangers in the hotel lobby if anyone is ‘feeling it’ and up for doing your surgery—I mean, surely there’s a YouTube video instruction on it for someone to go on?
+When you need brain surgery, I doubt you’ll be asking strangers in the hotel lobby if anyone is ‘feeling it’ and up for doing your surgery—I mean, surely there’s a YouTube tutorial video on it for someone to go by?

 téleios (an adjective, derived from 5056 /télos, “consummated goal”) – mature (consummated) from going through the necessary stages to reach the end–goal, i.e. developed into a consummating completion by fulfilling the necessary process (spiritual journey).